torquebox/torquebox.org/news/2011-03-22-belated-weekend-update-22mar2011.md

 # Hooray!

 This week, Lance put the authentication integration to bed.
-Due to copmlexities around JAAS and the PicketLink implementation against JBoss AS6, we decided to reduce the scope slightly.
+Due to complexities around JAAS and the PicketLink implementation against JBoss AS6, we decided to reduce the scope slightly.
 Look for a blog post from Lance about it this week.
 Right, Lance?